eddietheengineer/VoronDocs/first_time_guide.md

 # Extruders and Variants

-## Mobius
+## Mobius (M4)

 Mobius is the original Bowden extruder for Voron printers, designed to be mounted on the frame.
 Highly optimized, dual gear, and very effective for Bowden setups.
-Driven by a full-size NEMA17 motor.
+Driven by a full-size or a compact "pancake" NEMA17 motor..

 ## Jetpack

 Jetpack is a modified Mobius designed to be mounted on the X axis for a shorter Bowden.
+Was designed as an intermediary solution to reduce the bowden tube lengths befor the introduction of Afterburner.
 It is driven by a compact "pancake" NEMA17 motor.

 ## Afterburner